bbbradsmith/easyavi.py/README.md

 Simple way to write an AVI from a series of PIL images.

-No sound or codecs or other complicated dependencies, just a video-only AVI series of images, uncompressed.
+No sound or codecs or other complicated dependencies, just a video-only AVI series of images, either uncompressed or with simple RLE compression.

 Example: